 Individual national patent applications may be filed in each country in which protection is required.
 However, two systems exist that avoid the need to file a large number of applications immediately.
+These are:

-- The Patent Cooperation Treaty (PCT), to which a large number of countries are party; and
+- the Patent Cooperation Treaty (PCT), to which a large number of countries are party; and

-- The European Patent Convention (EPC), which covers most European countries.
+- the European Patent Convention (EPC), which covers most European countries.

 These systems operate in different ways, but each streamlines the procedure involved in obtaining patents in a range of countries.